icrc/isign-docs/quickstart/what_is_isign.markdown

 iSign is a cloud-based software validated through a Cloud Risk Assessment.
 Data and documents classified up to CONFIDENTIAL can be signed using iSign.
 This means **documents marked as Strictly Confidential must NOT be signed with iSign and should be signed manually**.

 For now, iSign is installed in a 'standalone' mode, meaning it is not integrated with any ICRC solutions.
-In future versions, we plan to integrate iSign with SharePoint/Collaborative Spaces or other solutions based on user needs and priorities to reduce 'digital disruption.'
+In future versions, we plan to integrate iSign with SharePoint/Collaborative Spaces or other solutions based on user needs and priorities to reduce 'digital disruption'.

 # What is an electronic signature (eSignature)